openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/04-adding-custom-attributes.md

 operator-sdk generate openapi
 ```

 This will re-generate the CRD file, updating the OpenAPI schema definition which describes the attributes.
-The schema is used for validating that a custom resource when created is valid, and is also used when running `oc explain` on a custom resource type to generate information about it.
+The schema is used to validate that a custom resource is valid.
+It is also consulted when `oc explain` is run on a custom resource type to generate information about it.

 For more information on the schema, see the Kubernetes documentation on [specifying a structural schema](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#specifying-a-structural-schema).